Registering with EdIndex

 Urgent Gold Priority

 Applicants who are currently in hospital and cannot go back to the home they lived in before as it no longer meets their needs.
+This Criteria must be met.

 Applicants whose current home no longer meets their mobility needs and it cannot be adapted.
 Gold priority is generally only given to people who have been assessed as requiring a ground floor home.
+This Criteria must be met.

 Silver Priority – Homelessness